 Luckily, one Brooklyn pizzeria has offered a solution: an edible "Pied Pod" aimed at saving the teens.

 "Listen.
 We're concerned about the youths.
 They're eating laundry detergent pods.
-We needed to do something," Vinnie's Pizzeria in Brooklyn wrote on Instagram Thursday.
+We needed to do something," Vinnie's Pizzeria in Brooklyn wrote in a since-deleted Instagram post on Thursday.
 "Our Pied Pods have [those] bright, alluring colors that youths crave BUT are 100 percent edible and 100 percent not poison."

 As soon as we saw them, we felt the same inexplicable urge that's spurred countless teens toward bodily harm and YouTube glory.
 So we called up Sean Berthiaume, the co-owner of Vinnie's and inventor of the Pied Pod to try some for ourselves.